cnbbooks/lfe-manual/src/part1/intro/hw/main.md

 As for the code itself, it's tiny.
 But there is a lot going on just with these two files.
 Have no fear, though: the remainder of this book will explore all of that and more.
 For now, know that the main function in the executable is calling the `hello-world` module's `my-fun` function, which takes no arguments.
 To put another way, what we really have here is a tiny, trivial library project with the addition of a script that calls a function from that library.

-For now just know that an executable file which starts with `#!/usr/bin/env lfescript` and contains a `main` function accepting one argument is an LFE script capable of being executed from the command line -- a we have shown!
+For now just know that an executable file which starts with `#!/usr/bin/env lfescript` and contains a `main` function accepting one argument is an LFE script capable of being executed from the command line -- as we have shown!